All Episodes

 You know what I'm saying?

-Besides the immigrants that come here.
+Beside the immigrants that come here.

 That's us.

-And that's what we consider, that's white fatigue, but you know what we do?
+But you know what we do?

-We just say that's just how it's always been.
+We just say, that's just how it's always been.

 So we don't make up words for it or terms for it.

-You can't say anything about because you done treated us like for so long, and people finally stood up and said, hey, you gotta stop treating us like now that you won't feel like you know things aren't going in the manner that you want them, now we want the right to start to keep saying those things.
+You can't say anything about because you treated us like shit for so long and people finally stood up and said, hey, you got to stop treating us like shit.

 What if your premise is completely flawed?